matheussl/diving-into-django/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Mergulhando no Django's documentation!
+Mergulhando no Django
 =================================================

 Contents:

 .. toctree::
    :maxdepth: 2

+   intro.rst
+   project.rst
+   models.rst
+   admin.rst
+   views.rst
+   templates.rst
+   template_tags.rst